grafana/loki/cmd/fluent-bit/README.md

     LineFormat key_value
 ```

-A full example of configuration [file](fluent-bit.conf) is also available in this repository.
+A full [example configuration file](fluent-bit.conf) is also available in this repository.

 ## Building